tensorflow/quantum/docs/design.md

 ### Datasets

-As the field of quantum computing grows, more and more quantum data and model combinations will arise and making structured comparison will become more difficult.
+As the field of quantum computing grows, more and more quantum data and model combinations will arise, making structured comparison more difficult.
 The `tfq.datasets` module is used as the data source for quantum machine learning tasks.
 It ensures structured comparisons for the model and performance.

 It is hoped that with large community contributions, the `tfq.datasets` module will grow to enable research that is more transparent and reproducible.
 Carefully curated problems in: quantum control, fermionic simulation, classification near phase transitions, quantum sensing, etc are all great candidates for addition to `tfq.datasets`.
-If you have an idea for a new dataset you would like to see integrated into `tfq.datasets`, join the dicsussion on GitHub and open an issue with the "dataset proposal" tag.
+To propose a new dataset open a <a href="https://github.com/tensorflow/quantum/issues">GitHub issue</a>.